Peer361/AWS-With-Python/README.md

-This repositorie Consits of Assignments of AWS-WITH-PYTHON (PRIDE)
+This repositorie Consists of Assignments of AWS-WITH-PYTHON (PRIDE)